infobloxopen/terraform-provider-infoblox/docs/GETTING.md

     $ export INFOBLOX_PASSWORD=appropriate_nios_password
   ```

+Terraform installs the specified version of the plugin when a `terraform init` is run.

 Refer to the official documentation for more information https://registry.terraform.io/providers/infobloxopen/infoblox/latest/docs .

 ## Building a Binary from the GitHub Source Code and Using it
-To build and use the binary from the source code available in the GitHub repository you must,
-- Set up the environment, clone the code, and build it.
-- Place the generated binary at an appropriate location and write suitable terraform configuration files to run.

-Complete the follwing steps to build and use the binary:
+Complete the follwing steps to build the binary:
 * Install and set up Golang  version 1.16 or later from:
   `https://golang.org/doc/install`
 * Install Terraform CLI v0.14.x from: